samuel6269/analytics_projects/README.md

 - Pilot_Modeling_LSTM: Created a LSTM model for Delta Airlines to forecast pilot availability supply and demand for a given operational date.

+- Q_Learning_Trading: This project utilizes a Reinforcement Learning Q-Learner to automatically buy, sell, or hold stock shares of a given company by optimizing the cumulative returns of an initial portfolio.